Budget Appeals

 For a student with dependents, an allowance for costs expected to be incurred for dependent care can be reviewed.
 This covers care during periods that include class time, study time, field work, internships, and commuting time for the student.
 The amount of the allowance should be based on the number and age of such dependents and should not exceed reasonable cost in the community for the type of care provided.

-Acceptable documentation includes invoice of purchase or a detailed printout of estimated cost.
+• Invoice of purchase or a detailed printout of estimated cost

 Other